 He was always a keen footballer and cricketer and continued with sport throughout his childhood and into his working life as a roof tiler.
 It may have been his passion for the sport that saw him start a friendship with AFL footballers Jason McCartney and Mick Martyn, who Peter and his son planned to meet up with when they arrived in Bali on October 12, 2002.

 Peter provides an emotional yet uplifting story from an ordinary Australian who is now described as a 'hero' and one who has triumphed against the worst odds.
 He feels it is his place in life now to provide other Australians with hope and inspiration whilst also utilising this journey as a way to say thank you to all Australians who were touched by this horrific event.
 It seemed in the aftermath of the tragedy that almost everyone knew one of the victims or knew someone who did.
 We are all connected somehow.
 It is also a testament to courage, mateship, and the remarkable resilience of the human spirit to overcome seemingly insurmountable odds.

 Peter’s recovery has been remarkable and he owes this to the support and love of friends, family and complete strangers from all walks of life.
-Today Peter is making the most of life and besides running a successful roofing business, Peter is still in demand nationally as a public speaker.

-His book, Back from the Dead, and his public speaking engagements are an opportunity to hear Peter's gripping and personal account of the day terrorism cast its deadly shadow on Australia…as told by the man who was the first face we saw after that fateful day.
+His book, Back from the Dead, and his public speaking engagements are an opportunity to hear Peter's gripping and personal account of the day terrorism cast its deadly shadow on Australia… as told by the man who was the first face we saw after that fateful day.
 This is the unforgettable story of the unimaginable - the day we as Australians were no longer immune to acts of terrorism as told by the man who was just an ordinary person who became an accidental hero.